 There are multiple tabs on the Michigan COVID-19 SWEEP Sentinel Wastewater Dashboard below:

-- The "SWEEP Data" tab displays several wastewater metrics for each site, including the number of weeks with positive tests, how the level of SARS-CoV-2 compares to previous samples, the size of that change, and the trend over time.
+- The "Current Data" tab displays several wastewater metrics for each site, including the number of weeks with positive tests, how the level of SARS-CoV-2 compares to previous samples, the size of that change, and recent trends.
 Corresponding COVID-19 case data are also provided in a pop-up window.

 - The "Virus Detection" tab displays the number of sites reporting positive and negative test results to MDHHS each week.